In Defense of Truth: by Emory Caudill

 The American Pursuit of Justice

 In an era of polarized discourse and fragile public trust, few concepts offer more relevance than the ancient and often misunderstood role of the "Devil's Advocate."
-To many, the phrase evokes someone who argues for the sake of argument, perhaps even mischievously or cynically.
+To many, the phrase evokes someone who argues for the sake of argument, perhaps even mischievously or cynically to defend evil.
 But its true origin—and its profound application to American justice—reveals a sacred commitment to truth.

 The Origin: Advocatus Diaboli